 Attach D-Rings And Wire, Or Frame The Painting

-Many people want to buy paintings which are ready-to-hang.
+Many people want to buy paintings that are ready-to-hang.
 You have two options for this:

 D-rings are basically just rings which you can secure to the back of the painting on the stretcher bars and attach wire to.
 I like to place the D-rings about 1/3rd of the way down the canvas.